2022 Women's Euro Winners Cup: Draw

 The draw to split the 17 clubs into groups took place at 12:00 CEST (UTC+2) on 6 May at BSWW's headquarters in Barcelona, Spain.

 Group stage

 The designation of "home" and "away" teams displayed in the results matrices is for administrative purposes only.

 Matches took place from 6 to 9 June.

-The group winners and runners-up progress to the knockout stage.
-The third and fourth placed teams recede to the 9th–16th place placement matches.
+The group winners and runners-up progressed to the knockout stage.
+The third- and fourth-placed teams receded to the 9th–16th place placement matches.